antichainalysis/xmr-churner/README.md

 </div>

 # Description
-`moneroc` is a tool designed for automating the process of churning Monero (XMR) funds across multiple accounts in the same wallet using the monero-wallet-rpc.
-It allows you to create new accounts, transfer XMR between them, and perform churn operations repeatedly, with configurable parameters for the amount of times you want to perform a churn.
+`moneroc` is a tool designed for automating the process of distributing funds between multiple Monero accounts and **churning** them (i.e., transferring funds between accounts multiple times) in the same wallet using monero-wallet-rpc.
+It interacts with the Monero RPC server to create new accounts, distribute funds, churn, and shuffle balances.
+The goal is to enhance the **privacy and transaction obfuscation**, making it mroe difficult to trace the origin and flow of funds. `moneroc` accomplishes this by leveraging **Monero's ring signature privacy** and simulating the **natural fund movements** with randomized delays between transactions.

+`moneroc` is designed for:
+* **Obfuscating the source of funds** by introducing multiple decoy addresses that get mixed into future transactions, utilizing **ring signatures** to obscure transaction origins.
+* **Simulating real-world transaction patterns** by adding unpredictable delays and repeating churn operations over several hours, preventing any identified patterns in fund transfers.

 # Features
-* **Dynamic Range Calculation**: `moneroc` automatically calculates the range of atomic units (AMU) to send based on the total balance of the account (main account 0).
+* **Dynamic Range Calculation**: `moneroc` automatically calculates the range of atomic units (AMU) to distribute based on the total balance of the account (main account 0).
-* **Account Creation & Transfer**: `moneroc` automatically creates new monero accounts and transfers a random amount of XMR within a specific range between them.
+* **Account Creation & Transfer**: `moneroc` automatically creates new monero accounts and distributes a random amount of XMR within a specific range between them.
-* **Churn Automation**: Configurable churn range to randomly perform transfers between accounts for a set number of times.
+* **Churn Automation**: Configurable churn range to randomly perform churns between accounts for a set number of times to enhance privacy.
-* **RPC Interface**: `moneroc` interacts with your (local) Monero node(s) through the RPC interface, allowing local/remote communication with Monero wallets.
+* **Monitors Account Balance**: `moneroc` ensures that sufficient unlocked funds are available before proceeding with any transactions.
 * **Delays**: Random (30-60 minutes delay range) delays between each operation because after each churn, 8-10+ hours pass, and decoy addresses start to appear, making it difficult for anyone monitoring the process to detect patterns, trace, or link activities.

 # Requirements